inessousacaldas/feup-laig/Projeto 1 - 3 Worlds/Readme.md

 #3 Worlds

-A cena consiste em 3 "mundos":

-####O 1º (Grass World) é uma pequena vila que contém:

-- uma torre com uma fogueira (com emissão de luz);

-- uma colina de onde nasce um rio que percorre a vila;
+The scene consists in 3 "worlds":

+####The 1st (Grass World) is a small village that contains:

+- a tower with a fireplace (with light emission);

+- a hill, from which a river that runs through the village is born;

-- num moinho;
+- a mill;

+- a pathway that connects the village

-- num caminho que liga a vila;
+- a wind vane:

-- num cata-vento;

-- num conjunto de árvores e arbustos.

-####O 2º (Ice World) é um cenário na neve que contém:
+- a collection of trees and bushes.

+####The 2nd (Ice World) is a snow scenario that contains:

-- um igloo;
+- an igloo;

-- um boneco de neve com um chapéu e uma cana de pesca;

-- um pequeno lago, com alguns peixes por perto;

-- uma montanha de neve;

-- um homem a esquiar (com vários materiais, podendo alternando carregando na tecla 'm');
+- a snowman with a hat and a fishing pole;

+- a small lake, with some fishes around;

-- algumas nuvens com flocos de neve a cair;
+- a snow mountain;

+- a man skiing (with various materials, which can change by pressing 'M' or 'm');

+- some clouds with snow flakes falling;

-- um pinguim.
+- a penguin.

 ####O 3º (Dark World) é um cenário mais macabro que contém:
+####The 3rd (Dark World) is a darker and gruesome scenario that contains:

 - uma vedação frontal gradeada, com um muro e uma pequena escadaria;